 The integrated health system ensures one set of standard processes and procedures designed to:

 MVHS is operated by a team with more than 100 years of experience in the public and private sectors.

-Rolston has served as MVHS vice president of operations since February 2016.
-He is currently overseeing day-to-day operations of the Jacobetti Home as interim COO.
+Rolston started with MVHS as vice president of operations in February 2016.
+He has served as interim administrator of both the D.J.
+Jacobetti Home for Veterans and the Grand Rapids Home for Veterans.
 A licensed nursing home administrator since 2001, Rolston holds a bachelor’s degree in health care administration from Davenport University and a certificate in long-term care administration from Michigan State University’s Broad School of Business.
 He has experience with independent living, assisted living, skilled nursing and adult day care and was previously CEO of an assisted and independent living facility.